 So we land with economic sufficiency, with what it means to have a business that adequately nourishes and sustains us AND gives back more value to our community than it takes.
 It is the Principle of Enough.
 We were inspired by a worker-owned cooperative near us that has committed to being and remaining small, Northeast grown and distributed, and disincentivizing future options to sell off because they are in the business of human beings, of ethical and equitable products that meet the multidimensional needs of the community for good, satisfying work.
 We love this model, because this is first and foremost a labor of love.
 We do what we do because we care – about people, about re-embedding, about aspiring to higher ways of being and cultivating community.
 Even if we completely fail financially, we will still have something of great value to offer.
 We are part of a growing movement of entrepreneurs not motivated by profit, but by the possibility of creating good lives and livelihoods, and leaving a legacy of humic magnanimity!

 If you are moved by these reflections, we need to know you.
-Our current hurdles are completely surmountable with a little dose of inspiration and long-term vision.
-This life just needs a little more cream in order to churn into butter(nuts) and gold(enseal).
-We are open to all avenues of funding and financing support, and will articulate our needs to anyone who wants to hear it.
+The world’s current hurdles are entirely surmountable with a little dose of inspiration and long-term vision.
+Ideas we have plenty – this life just needs a little more cream in order to churn into butter(nuts) and gold(enseal).
+We are open to all avenues of funding and financing support, and will happily articulate our needs to anyone who wants to hear it.
 We’re ready for you!

 Post-Post Update: we have just posted our call out for regenerative community investors – for more information about our big project, check out the pitch!